-Final C7 Corvette Sells For $2.7 Million At Auction
+Final C7 Corvette Sells For $2.7 Million At Auction [UPDATE]

 Even better, it's for a good cause.

+[UPDATE, June 29] Photos from the Barrett-Jackson Auction added to the gallery below.

-With the mid-engined Corvette C8 nearing its most-anticipated global launch, the inventory of the C7 Corvette has started to shrink and it's shrinking fast.
-This begs the question of until when will Chevrolet sell the front-engined supercar.
+With the mid-engined Corvette C8 nearing its most-anticipated global launch, the inventory of the C7 Corvette has shrunk and shrunk way too fast.
+In fact, Chevrolet has stopped selling the front-engined supercar last June 23, 2019 in the U.S., while European dealers will follow suit on August 31.

 The last of the C7s, however, has its future written in stone as early as April of this year, with the news of it going to the Barrett-Jackson auction.
 Fast-forward to today, the auction has been concluded and the hammer price of what might be the last front-engined Corvette ever is at a whopping $2.7 million.